wttech/gradle-aem-plugin/README.md

 ```

-When building via command `gradlew :build`, then the effect will be a CRX package with assembled JCR content and OSGi bundles from projects: `:app:core`, `:app:common`, `:content:init`, `:content:demo`.
+When building via command `gradlew :build`, then the effect will be a CRX package with assembled JCR content and OSGi bundles from projects: `:app:core`, `:app:common`, `:content:init`, `:content:demo` and `:migration`.

 * app/build.gradle  (project `:app`)